zjkuang/ThreadPoolDispatchExample/README.md

 # ThreadPoolDispatchExample
 In this example, a dispatcher is implemented to provide an iOS-like async-dispatch method.

+Under the hood, the dispatcher creates a work queue using as many cores available to maximize the concurrency.
+ThreadPoolExecutor is employed to dispatch the block to the thread allocated from the pool.

-Usage is very simple, as find in MainActivity's onStart(),
+Usage is very simple, as find in the project's MainActivity onStart(),

     ThreadPoolDispatcher.dispatch(block = { resultReceiver ->